 For the first few years after my diagnosis, I avoided using the word ‘survivor’ in relation to my incurable cancer.
+I had no idea what was gong to happen.
 It just didn’t seem to sit right despite the fact I’m a ‘glass half full’ kind of guy.

 The definition differs slightly between national cancer advocate organisations but it would appear it also means “Living with, through, and beyond cancer“ which is a UK term.
 According to these definitions, cancer survivorship begins at diagnosis and includes people who continue to have treatment over the long-term, to either reduce the risk of recurrence or to manage chronic disease.
 It follows that those with incurable Cancers such as my own (Neuroendocrine) should be included under the term ‘Survivorship’.